asilverstorm/cp-resources-dm26/readme.md

+# Cyber Patriot Resources
-# Only authorized for team Down With The Hexagon's usage - 2022-2026
+Only authorized for team Down With The Hexagon's usage - 2022-2026, you may use it after

 # Latest Version:

 # Description:
 Auto-securing for Linux and Windows, complete with checklists, command compilations, and self-auditing.
-Resources for the Cyber Patriot Competition.
+Compiled resources for the competition.

 - For Cybersecurity club of Bearden High School, TN.
 - Originally developed during CP-15 by David Mazilu.